protontypes/open-sustainable-technology/README.md

 - [ALPGM](https://github.com/JordiBolibar/ALPGM) - Regional glacier evolution model based on deep learning and parametrizations.
 - [Glacier Mapping From Satellite Imagery](https://github.com/krisrs1128/glacier_mapping) - Use computer vision to automatically segment debris and ice glaciers from satellite images.
 - [DeepIceDrain](https://github.com/weiji14/deepicedrain) - Mapping and monitoring deep subglacial water activity in Antarctica using remote sensing and machine learning.
+- [cosipy](https://github.com/cryotools/cosipy) - Solves the energy balance at the surface and is coupled to an adaptive vertical multi-layer subsurface module.

 ### Salt and Fresh Water